ivarunseth/product-catalog-api/README.md

     docker-compose up

+You can seed data into the database using docker by running:

+    docker exec product-catalog-api python -m server.seed

 you can add `--build` to build required images before starting.

 By default, docker refers to docker-compose.yml file to orchestrate container runtime environments.
 You can add `-f` to pass your YAML file to start the app.

+## Environment Variables

+You can create a .env file in your workspace to configure database and cache urls.

+- SQLALCHEMY_DATABASE_URI=<database-uri>
+- REDIS_URL=redis://

 ## Usage
 After running the application, it can be accessed via browser on http://localhost:3000.